How do I know if it's my intuition or fears speaking?

 • Radical

-The important difference, however, is - intuition can actually be sharp but never hysterical .
+The important distinction, however, is – intuition can indeed be sharp but never hysterical.

 1. Place a hand on your chest.

-2. Say quietly: “If this is fear – show it to me in your body.”
+2. Silently say: "If this is fear – show me in my body."
 Wait 10 seconds.

-3. Then say: “If this is my intuition – show it to me in the body.”
+3. Then say: "If this is my intuition – show me in my body."
 Wait 10 seconds.

 Hugs, Christine